osg-htc/docs/docs/site-verification.md

 Verify OSG Software
 -------------------

+To verify your site's installation of OSG Software, you will need to:

+-   Submit local test jobs
-To verify your site's installation of OSG Software, submit local test jobs, contact the OSG for end-to-end tests of pilot job submission, and check that OSG usage is reported to the [GRACC](https://gracc.opensciencegrid.org).
+-   Contact the OSG for end-to-end tests of pilot job submission
+-   Check that OSG usage is reported to the [GRACC](https://gracc.opensciencegrid.org)

 ### Local verification ###